The Influence of Human-inspired Agentic Sophistication in LLM-driven Strategic Reasoners

-We investigate how the zero guesses are spread over the subpopulations.
-The sparsity of zero guesses remains, but a consistent pattern we can observe is that, according to our expectation, expert agents guess zero more frequently than student agents, which mirrors human behaviour, where experts were thrice as likely to guess zero.
+We next investigate how the zero guesses are spread over the subpopulations.
+As Table~\ref{tab:zeros_profiles}, although overall rates remain sparse, experts predictably guess zero more frequently than students, consistent with the human data, where experts were three times more likely to play the dominant strategy.